-That’s why Speech First was created.
-By coming together, we’ve created a nationwide community to reassure students that they won’t fight these cases alone and that they’ll be supported every step of the way: on campus, in the media, and in court.
-We’re a membership association of students, parents, faculty, alumni, and concerned citizens from across the country who’ve had enough, and who want to fight back.
+That’s why Speech First exists.
+By coming together, we’ve created a nationwide community of free speech supporters to reassure students that they won’t fight these cases alone and that they’ll be supported every step of the way: on campus, in the media, and in court.
+We’re a membership association of students, parents, faculty, alumni, and concerned citizens who’ve had enough of the toxic censorship culture on college campuses, and who want to fight back.

 We believe that free and open discourse is an essential component of a comprehensive education.
 We are committed to restoring the freedom of speech on college campuses because we believe that by exposing students to different and challenging ideas, they will emerge stronger, smarter, and more resilient.

 Speech First will protect students’ free speech rights on campus.
-Through advocacy, litigation, and other means, we will put colleges and universities on notice that shutting down unwanted speech will no longer be tolerated.
+Through advocacy, litigation, and education, we will put colleges and universities on notice that shutting down unwanted speech will no longer be tolerated.